 Although kids seem to have the energy and temperament to run in pretty much anything, the right shoe makes a huge difference in performance and comfort during training runs.

 While kids running shoes aren’t as focused on technology and features as adult shoes, you still find large gaps between quality and comfort in kids shoes.
 The shoes we like find the right balance between comfort and durability.

 Most of the running shoes listed are neutral shoes, meaning there is no corrective support placed in the shoes.
 We feel that unless your child has very flat feet or has been recommended to wear a stability shoe by a doctor, it’s better to use a neutral, non-corrective shoe.
 This allows their feet grow and develop naturally without artificially changing their running gait.

-So let’s get started and check out the best running shoes for kids in 2018.
+So let’s get started and check out the best running shoes for kids available now.